svenmalvik/svenmalvik.com/_posts/2020-04-05-azure-apim-deploy-with-terraform.md

 layout: post
 title: Azure API Management with Terraform
 subtitle: Deployment Option &#35;5
-tags: [Azure, API Management, Terraform]
+tags: [Azure, Azure API Management, Terraform]
 ---

 *Terraform is a popular tool for managing infrastructure resources.
 I counted about 120 supported providers.
 Azure is one of them.
 In this episode we will provision Azure API Management with Terraform.*